Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 -Password: password of ADS username

 -Email Address Attribute: mail, by default.
-If you need to use other AD attribute for Email, please refer to Microsoft KBA docs.microsoft.com/.../attributes-all
+If you need to use other AD attributes for email, refer to Microsoft KBA docs.microsoft.com/.../attributes-all

 -Search Queries: "DC=tao,DC=xg" as discovered above.

-Once the configuration is completed, click "Test connection" to make sure the Sophos Firewall can communicate with AD DC via LDAP.
+Once the configuration is completed, click "Test connection" to ensure the Sophos Firewall can communicate with AD DC via LDAP.

 2) Import AD user group

-This step is optional, however, it’s recommended to import AD user groups, to simplify user management on the Sophos Firewall.
+This step is optional; however, it’s recommended that you import AD user groups to simplify user management on the Sophos Firewall.

-Go to Authentication > Server, click the "Import" icon next to an AD server, as shown below
+Go to Authentication > Server, and click the "Import" icon next to an AD server, as shown below.

 Set Base DN to "DC=tao,DC=xg"

 Set common policies for those Groups.
-Normally we leave it as default during the initial setup.
+Normally, we leave it as is by default during the initial setup.

 Click on Next to import the group.

-Go to Authentication > Groups, verify the AD group has been imported, as shown below
+Go to Authentication > Groups and verify the AD group has been imported, as shown below.

 3) Authentication Service

-Go to the Sophos Firewall webadmin > Authentication > Services, choose the Windows AD DC as the first server for "Firewall Authentication Methods", as shown below.
+Go to the Sophos Firewall web admin> Authentication > Services, and choose the Windows AD DC as the first server for "Firewall Authentication Methods", as shown below.

 c) Enable STAS